-The goal of the Virginia Department of Health (VDH) Food Safety program is to ensure the proper handling of food served to the public by working with restaurant operators to reduce risk factors involved in foodborne illnesses.
+The goal of the Virginia Department of Health (VDH) Food Safety program is to ensure the safe handling of food served to the public by working with restaurant operators to reduce the occurrence of risk factors that may cause foodborne illnesses.
 VDH collaborates with food establishments to provide safe and satisfying food service to the people of the Commonwealth.
 Here, restaurant owners, operators, managers and even employees can find details about permitting, inspections, training and other resources about food safety.

 If you have a question about your food establishment that cannot be answered here, don’t hesitate to contact your local Environmental Health Office or Ask the Food Safety Experts.
 Together, let’s make Virginia the best (and safest!) fed state!